ta3ag/lbd/docs/BackendTutorial/source/elf.rst

 format itself through using these tools to analyze the cpu0 generated obj in this chapter.
 LLVM has the llvm-objdump tool which like objdump.
-We will make cpu0 support llvm-objdump tool in this chapter.
+We will make cpu0 support llvm-objdump tool further in this chapter.
-The binutils support other CPU ELF dump as a cross compiler tool chains.
+The binutils is a cross compiler tool chains include a couple of CPU ELF dump function support.
 Linux platform has binutils already and no need to install it further.
 We use Linux binutils in this chapter just because iMac will display Chinese text.
-The iMac corresponding binutils have no problem except it use add g in command.
+The iMac corresponding binutils have no problem except it add g in command name.
-For example, use gobjdump instead of objdump, and display with your area language instead of pure English.
+For example, use gobjdump instead of objdump, and display with your area language instead of pure English on iMac.

 The binutils tool we use is not a part of llvm tools, but it's a powerful tool in ELF analysis.